DiffMark: Diffusion-based Robust Watermark Against Deepfakes: CONClUSION

 \section{CONClUSION}

-In this work, we propose DiffMark, a diffusion-based robust watermarking framework that adapts the diffusion model for generative image watermarking.
-We construct facial image and watermark as conditions to guide the diffusion sampling process to progressively denoise and generate watermarked image.
+In this work, we propose DiffMark, a diffusion-based robust watermarking framework that constructs facial image and watermark as conditions to guide the diffusion sampling process to progressively denoise and generate watermarked image.
 We design a cross information fusion module for the fusion of image features and watermark.
-To enhance the robustness of the watermark against Deepfake manipulations, we integrate a frozen autoencoder during training phase to simulate Deepfake manipulations.
-We further introduce Deepfake-resistant guidance during sampling to enhance the robustness of watermark against Deepfake manipulations to some extent.
-Experimental results demonstrate that DiffMark achieves good invisibility and robustness of watermark, providing reliable source tracking and copyright protection for facial images against Deepfake manipulations.
+To enhance the robustness of the watermark against Deepfake manipulations, we integrate a pre-trained frozen autoencoder during training phase and introduce Deepfake-resistant guidance during sampling phase.
+Experimental results demonstrate that DiffMark achieves high watermark invisibility and robustness.
+Although DiffMark provides traceability and copyright protection for facial images against Deepfake manipulations, its malicious use may raise ethical concerns, particularly regarding privacy violations when applied without consent.
+Future work could explore the privacy-preserving techniques such as differential privacy.
+Moreover, malicious actors involved in Deepfake distribution often tend to remove the watermarks in facial images, thereby compromising the effectiveness of watermarks.
+It is important to develop more robust watermark to address such risk.
+Lastly, further functionality could be developed.
+This research introduces Deepfake-resistant guidance to improve watermark traceability, and it may also be possible to leverage adversarial gradient guidance during the diffusion sampling phase to enhance the performance of Deepfake detectors or disrupt the face forgery effects of Deepfake models.